-As explained in previous chapter, LED tubes portfolio offered as replacement for conventional T8 in existing applications, have serious availability limitation.
+As explained in previous chapter, LED tubes portfolio offered as replacement for conventional T8 and T5 in existing applications, have serious availability limitation.
 Those are:

-Electrical compatibility with ECG systems in a retrofit route is still rare on the market.
-At the same time European energy efficiency regulation bans electromagnetic ballasts from April 2017 onwards, which will create a natural transition from CCG to ECG based systems.
+- Electrical compatibility with ECG systems in a retrofit route is still rare on the market.
+At the same time European energy efficiency regulation bans electromagnetic ballasts from April 2017 onwards, which will create a natural transition from CCG to ECG based systems. - No dedicated replacement solutions are available for emergency lighting applications.

-58 &quot;Replacing the Fluorescent Lamp with Linear LED Luminaires" James Brigagliano, LC, IESNA, November 2012 Downloaded on 7th November 2014: http://continuingeducation.construction.com/article\print.php?L=223&C=947
+60 &quot;Replacing the Fluorescent Lamp with Linear LED Luminaires" James Brigagliano, LC, IESNA, November 2012 Downloaded on 7th November 2014:

+http://continuingeducation.construction.com/article\print.php?L=223&C=947

-- No dedicated replacement solutions are available for emergency lighting applications. - LED tubes are mainly available on the market in only 3 lengths (600, 1200, 1500 mm) and the most common colour temperatures (not available in very cool (12000K) and warm (2700K) colours).
+- LED tubes as replacement for T8 lamps are mainly available on the market in only 3 lengths (600, 1200, 1500 mm) and the most common colour temperatures (not available in very cool (12000K) and warm (2700K) colours).
 Conventional T8 lamps offer more than 10 different lengths and even more wattage equivalents. - LED tubes in most cases do not allow one-to-one equivalency of lumen output and/or distribution related to a specific wattage.
-Since these lamps have no performance standard the customer does not know well enough whether the replacing product gives the expected illumination level.
+Since these lamps have no performance standard the customer does not know well enough whether the replacing product gives the expected illumination level. - T5 LED based replacement is hardly present on the market.
+Hence availability, reliability and quality of such solutions is difficult to assess at present.